 Like other local charities, Slow Town Mobile Meals gets a turn in benefiting from events such as the Knysna Wine Festival initiated by locals Gavin and Belinda Hobson.

-Gary at the popular local restaurant, La Piazza holds a monthly “Boerie Bash” for local business folks who provide items to be auctioned/raffled off at the evening gathering.
+Gary at the popular local restaurant, La Piazza (before it closed down) held a monthly “Boerie Bash” for local business folks who provide items to be auctioned/raffled off at the evening gathering.
 A specific charity is nominated each time and Slow Town Mobile Meals gets to benefit from it several times a year.
-Gary also organises a monthly Quiz night for general knowledge enthusiasts where teams “pay to play”, for the same purpose.
+Gary also organised a monthly Quiz night for general knowledge enthusiasts where teams “pay to play”, for the same purpose.

-Then, the Easter Slow Festival nominates charities each year to benefit from the three day event.
+Then, the Easter Slow Festival nominated charities each year to benefit from the three day event.
 The Burns Supper evening held in February also raises funds for the charity.

 Gilda Scammell who started Mobile Meals in 2007 provides 2 kitchen assistants.
 1 is sponsored by a local donor.
 The 2nd is provided in exchange for meals provided 3 times a week to the residents of the TLC (The Living Cornerstone –Alzheimer houses).
 The charity is run mainly by volunteers and there is no “management charge” reducing income.
 The majority of all donations goes to the purchase of supplies used in the preparation of meals.